March 15, 2023

 Pink and gray snow mold are no strangers to Southeast Michigan lawns.
 If heavy snow piles up before the soil has time to freeze adequately,

 snow mold can grow in warmer soil temperatures.
-While difficult to prevent,
+While difficult to prevent, aeration and leaf raking can help remove snow mold after the fact.

 According to Michigan State University researchers, March is considered the frost-seeding month for certain plants in Michigan, including some grasses.
 The freeze/thaw cycle helps bury the seeds into the top soil layer to help stimulate early germination.
 But even meteorologists are still predicting severe winter weather for local areas like Lapeer, Macomb, Rochester Hills, Shelby Township, Utica, or Troy, there are steps you can take to nourish your grass and the roots.
 Here are some quick ways to help keep your lawn thriving under all that snow and ice.

 The best way to keep your lawn thriving under all that snow and ice is by working with the experts at Visionary Fertilization.
 We are locally owned and operated, so our yards face the same winter conditions.
-Before the first frost on grass, our dedicated specialists will prepare your lawn for whatever Mother Nature has in store, thanks to our unique 7-Step Treatment Program.
+Before the first frost on grass, our dedicated specialists will prepare your lawn for whatever Mother Nature has in store, thanks to our unique 7-Step Treatment Program

 We provide service in Lapeer, Macomb, Rochester Hills, Shelby Township, Utica, and Troy.
 Give us a call at